 Every one of us at some point will take a medication and likely suffer some sort of adverse reaction.
 However, while some of us will actually read the product label and identify the possible adverse reactions, only a handful of us will ever report our experiences to the manufacturer.
-This lack of reporting handcuffs drug manufacturers from fully understanding the safety profile and potential risks of a drug.
+This lack of adverse event reporting software solution handcuffs drug manufacturers from fully understanding the safety profile and potential risks of a drug.

 As such, companies and regulators are looking for a new approach to solving the challenges of reporting, resulting in a number of initiatives around direct patient reporting that leverage the internet and other communication channels to provide an easy way of submitting adverse event reports.